 Department of Art History Master of Arts students are not funded, although a small number are awarded one of the few departmental awards.
 MA students are also eligible for scholarships through the federal government's Canada Graduate Scholarships-Master’s (CGS-M) Program.
 Applications must be submitted the fall before admission.
 Refer to the U of T Finances and the School of Graduate Studies (SGS) Awards and Funding webpages for further guidance.

 Students admitted to the PhD program will receive a five-year financial package that at minimum includes a base amount, plus tuition and fees.
-This funding package is contingent in part on your maintaining satisfactory progress toward completion of your degree and acceptance of any work assignment provided as part of the package.
+This funding package is contingent in part on your maintaining satisfactory progress toward completion of your degree and acceptance of any Teaching Assistantships or Research Assistantships offered to you as part of the package.
 The sources and amount of funding may vary from year to year.
-Funding may comprise of Teaching Assistantships and the Research Assistantships funded through the Department.
-The number of TA hours assigned to you will vary year by year, and none will be required if you apply for and receive a CGS-D/SSHRC or OGS scholarship.
-Applications for other fellowships and scholarship funds are made available in the fall of each year, almost a year prior to the date that they commence.
-Information on deadline dates for submitting applications for next year will be posted by the Department as soon as received.
+Applications for other fellowships and scholarship funds are made available each year.
+Information on deadlines for submitting applications will be circulated by the department as soon as received.

 Base departmental funding packages are processed through ACORN in September, January, and May.
-Students can defer fees and sign up for direct deposit through ACORN.
-For all questions about funding and finances, please contact the Director of Graduate Studies.
-For specific information on payment processing, consult the Finance Officer.
+Students can manage their bank account information, sign up for direct deposit, and defer fees through ACORN.
+For all questions about funding and finances, please contact the Graduate Assistant.
+For specific information on payment processing, consult the Financial Officer.
 Refer to the School of Graduate Studies (SGS) and the Faculty of Arts & Science funding webpages for further guidance.